infostdmanish/Technical-Challenge/README.md

-# Technical-Challenge
+# JavaScript Shopping Cart
 Shopping Cart

 Installation and Setup

-1. Download  Techincal Challenge zip file from github.
+1. Download  JavaScript Shopping Cart zip file from github.
 2. Unzip the file in any directory you prefer.
 3. The file structure should look like below:
     --Technical Challenge